whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 * [GitHub URL](https://github.com/bheim6/Flashcards)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/flashcards.markdown)

-#### (description)
+#### Description

   "In this project, you'll write a flashcard program that is used through the command line.
-A user will be able to see the questions, take guesses, and see a final score at the end of the round.
+A user will be able to see the questions, take guesses, and see a final score at the end of the round."

-  In order to build good habits, we've broken the project up into small classes to demonstrate objects that have a single responsibility.
-As you work through each iteration, use TDD to drive out the desired behavior.

-  The rubric for this project is included at the bottom of this file."

-#### (evaluation comments)
+#### Eevaluation Comments

-  Notes:

-  Some tests not passing
+  * Some tests not passing

-  Inflexible tests
+  * Inflexible tests

-  Some unnecessary use of ivars
+  * Some unnecessary use of ivars

-#### (evaluation scores)

-  Evaluation Rubric
+#### Evaluation Scores

-  The project will be assessed with the following guidelines:

-1. Functional Expectations
+#### 1. Functional Expectations

-  3: Application fulfills expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality.
+* 3: Application fulfills expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality.

-2. Test-Driven Development
+#### 2. Test-Driven Development

-  2: Application makes some use of tests, but the coverage is insufficient given projet requirements.
+* 2: Application makes some use of tests, but the coverage is insufficient given projet requirements.

-3. Encapsulation / Breaking Logic into Components
+#### 3. Encapsulation / Breaking Logic into Components

-  3: Application effectively breaks logical components apart but breaks the principle of SRP.
+* 3: Application effectively breaks logical components apart but breaks the principle of SRP.

-4. Fundamental Ruby & Style
+#### 4. Fundamental Ruby & Style

-  3: Application shows strong effort towards organization, content, and refactoring.
+* 3: Application shows strong effort towards organization, content, and refactoring.

-5. Enumerable & Collections
+#### 5. Enumerable & Collections

-  3: Application demonstrates comfortable use of appropriate Enumerable methods
+* 3: Application demonstrates comfortable use of appropriate Enumerable methods

 #### -(Battleship)-